Inogen Portable Oxygen Concentrators: Devices and Pricing

 How will my Inogen machine react to hot or cold environments?

 When using your Inogen machine, it’s wise to stay inside if outdoor temperatures are higher than 90 degrees or below freezing.
 In hot weather, your system can overheat and damage its batteries.
-Cold, snowy environments can potentially harm your device since they’re not waterproof.
+Cold, snowy environments also can potentially harm your device, as they’re not waterproof.

 -